R4zzM/capsd/README.md

 The script will:
 - Install smartcaps
-- Add smartcaps as a system service to start on boot
+- Start smartcaps as a system service
-- Start smartcaps
+- Make sure that smartcaps starts every time the system boots